Separated at Birth — The Difference Between Brand Strategy & Marketing

 It's not as convoluted as it first appears and, yes, you can definitely have a clearly demarcated checklist.
 Let's take a look.

-Before your business can get to the details of the 'how' — such as getting found using SEO, creating ad campaigns, or strategising and implementing sales funnels — you've got to zoom out and articulate, with specificity, the driving values and principles behind your product or service.
+Before your business can get to the details of the 'how' — such as getting found using SEO, creating ad campaigns, or strategising and implementing sales funnels — you've got to zoom out and articulate, the driving values and principles behind your product or service.

 This is the brand.